 - Uses a modular design with major system connections between a major system platform and a major system component, between major system components, or between major system platforms;

 - Is checked to make sure that major system interfaces comply with widely accepted and consensus-based standards, if they exist and are appropriate; and

 - Uses a system design that lets different major system components be added, removed, or replaced at the right level over the course of a major system platform’s life cycle.
 This makes room for more competition and innovation.

 Programs should design their system based on adherence to the following five (5) MOSA principles:

-- Establish an Enabling Environment: Program Manager (PM) establishes supportive requirements, business practices, and technology development, acquisition, test and evaluation, and product support strategies needed for effective development of open systems.
+- Establish an Enabling Environment: The Program Manager (PM) establishes supportive requirements, business practices, and technology development, acquisition, test and evaluation, and product support strategies needed for the effective development of open systems.

 - Employ Modular Design: Effective modular design is contingent upon adherence to four major modular design tenets: